svantepihl/svantepihl.com/README.md

-# Default starter for Gridsome
+# Personal website
-Personal website, created with Vue.JS, Gridsome and TailwindCSS.
+Created with Vue.JS, Gridsome and TailwindCSS.

 Hosted on Netlify.